 Tracking event attendance

-An event is a considerable investment – in time, energy and oftentimes money.
+An event is a substantial investment – in time, energy and oftentimes money.
 All of which goes to waste if no one shows up.
-Therefore, analysing the end-to-end results is vital to gauge if an event is performing well and worth repeating, in order to drive forward action.
+Consequently, analysing the end-to-end results is vital to gauge if an event is performing well and worth repeating, in order to drive forward action.